GDSC-MHSSCE/GDSC-MHSSCE/README.md

 - [Whatsapp](): This is the main channel to join the community.
 You can ask for help, showcase your work, and stay up to date with the latest news regarding GDSC and GDSC-MHSSCE.
 - [GitHub Issues](https://github.com/GDSC-MHSSCE/GDSC-MHSSCE/issues): for sending in any issues you face or bugs you find while using GDSC-MHSSCE website.
 - [GitHub Discussions](https://github.com/GDSC-MHSSCE/GDSC-MHSSCE/discussions): for joining discussions and submitting your ideas.
-- [Gmail](gdsc-mail): communicate with us for any partnership ideas
+- Gmail: gdsc.mhssce@gmail.com communicate with us for any partnership ideas
 - [Twitter](https://twitter.com/gdsc_mhssce)
 - [LinkedIn](https://www.linkedin.com/company/GDSC-MHSSCE)
+- [Instagram](https://www.instagram.com/gdsc.mhssce/) get in touch with us for more amazing contents
+- [Youtube](https://www.youtube.com/channel/UClh19sNenpUBsGF6lurrFpw) subscribe to our youtube channel for recorded version of our events and seminars

 ## License